-This Christmas could be very different for us all, but many people who were already in vulnerable situations, will struggle like never before.
+This winter, many people who were already in vulnerable situations, will struggle like never before.

-That’s why the Global’s Make Some Noise Emergency Appeal at Christmas is raising money for small charities and community projects that are working tirelessly to help those hit hardest by coronavirus.
+Through our Emergency Appeal, we’re providing crucial funding to small charities and community projects that are working tirelessly to help those hit hardest by coronavirus.

-This includes people who are homeless, families living in poverty and at risk of going hungry, vulnerable people with care needs, those affected by domestic violence, as well as those experiencing their darkest days with grief, loneliness or mental health problems.
+This includes people facing homelessness, families living in poverty and at risk of going hungry, vulnerable people with care needs, those affected by domestic abuse, as well as those experiencing grief, loneliness or mental health problems.

 - Helping people experiencing poverty

 - Helping carers who are supporting vulnerable people

 - Helping people grieving the loss of a loved one

 Our work has undoubtedly saved lives through the coronavirus crisis.
 But the demand placed on small charities shows that the need will continue to be there throughout the winter months and beyond.